 Treatment for Wellbutrin Withdrawal

 Although Wellbutrin withdrawal experiences aren’t usually life-threatening, it can be an uncomfortable process, so you may still benefit from participating in a detox program.
-Banyan Treatment Center offers medically monitored detox in several of our Florida rehab facilities, including our Stuart and Boca rehab centers.
+Banyan Treatment Center offers medically monitored detox at our Stuart rehab center.

-Patients who have developed an addiction to their antidepressants or any other substance can then continue their treatment at our Pompano substance abuse treatment center.
-Here, we offer various levels of care, including partial and outpatient treatment services to help patients recover from drug and alcohol abuse while learning how to transition to sober lifestyles.
+Patients who have developed an addiction to their antidepressants or any other substance can then continue their treatment at our Pompano Beach drug rehab.
+Here, we offer various levels of care, including partial and outpatient treatment services, to help patients recover from drug and alcohol abuse while learning how to transition to sober lifestyles.